kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

   [kubernetes-release-team-shadows](https://groups.google.com/a/kubernetes.io/g/release-team-shadows)
   Google Group.
 - Ensure top-level OWNERS_ALIASES only includes Release Team personnel from four (4) releases, including the current one.
+  - Update `release-team-lead-role`, `ci-signal-role`, `enhancements-role`, `bug-triage-role`, `docs-role`, `release-notes-role`, and `communications` role.
+These should include the relevant leads from all support releases (as of the time of writing this is the last three) and the current in-development release.
+  - Update `release-team` to include the release leads for the all supporrted releases, the lead for the current in-development release, and all SIG Release chairs and technical leads.
 - Create and finalize the release schedule, blocking test gates, and role assignments as a pull request in: kubernetes/sig-release/releases/release-x.y/README.md **Note: Do not schedule any deadlines or milestones on a Monday or Friday, aim for Tuesday, Wednesday, or Thursday**